Fed up with condensation and damp? Here's how a dehumidifier could help

-Here, we answer the question 'how do dehumidifiers work?' so that you can decide whether this is an appliance that you should be investing in.
+Here, we answer the question, “How do dehumidifiers work?” so you can decide whether this is an appliance worth investing in.

-For whatever reason you are considering buying a dehumidifier, we are here to explain the science behind them and how using one in your home could just be the answer to all your excess moisture misery.
+Whatever your reason for considering a dehumidifier, we’re here to explain the science behind them and how using one in your home could be the answer to all your excess moisture misery.

 How do dehumidifiers work?

-Although this is an appliance which often springs to mind for those looking at how to reduce humidity in a house, many people don't actually understand how they operate or the other benefits they can offer.
+Although this is an appliance that often springs to mind for those looking at how to reduce humidity in a house, many people don't actually understand how it operates or the other benefits it can offer.

 "A dehumidifier removes moisture from the air – excess moisture that you do not want to condense and hang around your home.
 It helps to ease damp problems, gives you healthier air to breath and can even make your energy use more efficient."